Milchick999/calculator-js/README.md

 Follow the steps:

- 1. Install dependencies
+ 1. Install dependencies;
  Install all necessary project dependencies defined in `package.json`:

         npm install

- 2. Start development server
+ 2. Start development server;
  Use the start script to launch the Webpack development server with hot reloading:

         npm run start

- 3. Check code quality
+ 3. Check code quality;
  Verify the code quality for required standards using ESLint:

         npm run lint

- 4. Build for production
+ 4. Build for production;
  Create the final optimized production bundle in the /dist folder:

         npm run build